-Harlem Children’s Zone – a New York-based nonprofit which reaches more than 22,500 children and families will scale and execute the 1 Million Connected Devices Now effort to better serve students nationwide.
+Harlem Children’s Zone – a New York-based nonprofit which reaches more than 22,500 children and families will scale and execute the One Million Connected Devices Now effort to better serve students nationwide.
 Harlem Children’s Zone is leading a city-by-city community coordination in seven Phase One markets: New York City, Atlanta, Chicago, Detroit, Minneapolis, Newark and Oakland.
 The organization will activate its national network of community partners to meet a pre-identified need and drive scale.

-The Coalition’s partnership with StriveTogether – an organization dedicated to dismantling the cycle of inequitable outcomes for youth – will expand the reach of 1 Million Connected Devices Now to 70 markets in Phase Two.
+The Coalition’s partnership with StriveTogether – an organization dedicated to dismantling the cycle of inequitable outcomes for youth – will expand the reach of One Million Connected Devices Now to 70 markets in Phase Two.